 Valterra is exploring for mineral deposits in British Columbia, Canada, Chihuahua, Mexico and Mato Grosso, Brazil.
 The company is well-structured with an experienced geologic team, management group, and Board of Directors.

-The recent acquisition of the Lima Gold Project in Mato Grosso, Brazil is an exciting acquisition for the company, which management believes is a rare opportunity to acquire a highly-prospective gold property at exceptionally attractive terms which has the potential to be fast-tracked to production at a very low cost.
+The recent acquisition of the Lima and Livramento Gold Projects in Mato Grosso, Brazil is an exciting acquisition for the company, which management believes is a rare opportunity to acquire highly-prospective gold properties at exceptionally attractive terms which have the potential to be fast-tracked to production at a very low cost.
 The property adds to a high-quality continental portfolio of properties which now spans North and South America.

 Figure 1 - South American Property Locations.
 Source: Google Earth

 Properties in North America include the Swift Katie Au-Cu project in British Columbia, Canada and the Los Reyes Cu-Au project in Chihuahua, Mexico.

 Figure 2 - North American Property Locations.
 Source: Google Earth

 The Los Reyes Project in Chihuahua, Mexico adds an exciting early stage, high-grade Cu-Au skarn target within an underexplored area east of the historic mining community of Hidalgo de Parral, with artisanal mining of near-surface oxides reportedly containing grades up to 8% Cu.*